Code-Institute-Submissions/Reliance-Coaches/README.md

 # Reliance-Coaches
 ![](https://github.com/waynecrawley/Reliance-Coaches/blob/master/assets/images/websitemockup.jpg?raw=true)
-This Website was Built for Reliance Coaches.The purpose of this website was to give the company an Online presence.
+This Website was Built for the client Reliance Coaches.The purpose of this website was to give the company an Online presence.
 The goal of the website was to make a Basic Page where Customers, can contact the company at ease, see what services the company has to  offer , and what Coaches the company have available.
 You can view the full site here hosted on Github (https://waynecrawley.github.io/Reliance-Coaches/)
 ## UX